 Before sitting down to start planning on a new kitchen layout, it’s important to brainstorm some aspects of the kitchen that one truly loves and the areas to improve on as well.

 One can sketch several ideas that they have in mind for the layout.
 Another option would be to look in home improvement magazines for great ideas.
 In most cases, the space will be distinct in functionality and shape.
 As such, certain aspects of several different designs may need to be integrated in order to create the best kitchen.
 The kitchen needs to be appealing yet functional for daily use.
 A good layout can help in accomplishing these things.
-Because it will be used differently than other rooms in the house,
+Because it will be used differently than other rooms in the house.

-it's important to pay more attention to functionality in the design process.
+It’s important to pay more attention to functionality in the design process.
 There are several things that most people look out for when designing kitchens.

 A kitchens style may be designed in a classic, casual, contemporary or formal way.
 This largely depends on personal style and preference.
-Because things like kitchen storage cabinets, appliances, kitchen handles make up the major components within the kitchen space, one needs to decide on what the overall style will be before selecting.
+Because things like kitchen storage cabinets, appliances, kitchen handles make up the major components withing the kitchen space, one needs to decide on what the overall style will be before selecting.
 If there are concerns about combining practicality with looks, most designs aspire to combine conventional appearances with modern convenience.
 A kitchen that’s generously proportioned with classic materials and modern amenities tends to be both practical and stylish.

 In the 1950’s the term work triangle was introduced.
-This refers to the connection between the sink, fridge and cooker.
+This refers to the connection between kitchen sinks, the fridge and the cooker.
 For a triangle to be efficient, the steps one needs to take when preparing meals needs to be reduced.
 People with small spaces generally consider a single wall kitchen or a galley one.

-popularity are minimalist kitchens, where major elements are tucked out of sight so that the area features similar sensibility to the living space it merges with.
+Also rising in popularity are minimalist kitchens, where major elements are tucked out of sight so that the area features similar sensibility to the living space it merges with.
 There are also deluxe kitchens which are expansive, comprising of several work zones.

 In most cases, the picture of the dream kitchen one has in mind isn’t usually compatible with the space available in the house.
 As with other house projects, one needs to balance between personal preferences and practicality.
-If the kitchen is tiny, one can try and borrow some room from an adjoining area, or even a few inches from the neighbouring room.
+If the kitchen is tiny, one can try and borrow some room from an adjoining area, or even a few inches from s the neighbouring room.
 If this isn’t possible, one can try opening up the space visually.
-This can be done by enlarging a window or installing a skylight.
+This can be done enlarging a window or installing a skylight.